gregphillips03/dsci401/README.md

 Voting Ensemble Model Test Score: 0.845878136201
 ```

-<h3>F1 Scoring</h3>
++ F1 Scoring

-	> You can change the scoring of the estimator from the default.
+	>You can change the scoring of the estimator from the default.
 It's just a change to the keyword arguments.

 ```python
 scoring = {'F1': 'f1'};